 I decided to do a sort of French/Italian fusion with this dish.
 I had some venison steaks, but the genius that butchered the animal decided it was a smart idea to deeply score the steaks.
 Since venison is a very lean meat, this was a horrible idea since you stand the chance to dry out the meat very fast while cooking.
 This was the one time my sous vide device would come in handy (I own a Anova immersion circulator).
-I could control the cooking temperature (121 degrees for 3 hours), and give it a quick sear at the end ensuring that the venison is moist and tender.
+I could control the cooking temperature (125F for 3 hours), and give it a quick sear at the end ensuring that the venison is moist and tender.
 With this recipe you can use beef, elk, kangaroo, ostrich, or any red meat you desire.
 I am using a dry white wine instead of red wine to lighten the dish up a bit.
-I posted this recipe using the traditional cooking method for the meat and not a sous vide device, since I am aware everyone does not own one.
-Please enjoy!
+I posted this recipe using the traditional cooking method for the meat AND with a sous vide device.

 1 lb of venison or beef tenderloin, seared and then cut into 1-inch cubes or strips (one of the last steps)

 3 Tbs extra virgin olive oil, plus 1/2 tsp divided

 Salt, to taste

 4 sprigs fresh thyme, plus 1 more for garnish

 2 oz dried chanterelles or 1 cup fresh, chopped

 ¼ cup minced shallots